petedavisdev/petedavis.dev/_notes/hygen.md

 # Generating frontmatter with Hygen

-This blog is made with VuePress, which like other Static Site Generators (SSG), uses front matter to add metadata to markdown files.
+This blog is made with VuePress, which like other Static Site Generators (SSG), builds your webpages from markdown files.

+Inorder

 [https://www.hygen.io/quick-start](https://www.hygen.io/quick-start)
 ```